UP | HOME

 scc-filter

 Set to 1 (the default) to enable SCC-pruning and acceptance simplification at the beginning of post-processing.
-Transitions that are outside of accepting SCC are removed from accepting sets, except those that enter into an accepting SCC.
+Transitions that are outside accepting SCC are removed from accepting sets, except those that enter into an accepting SCC.
 Set to 2 to remove even these entering transition from the accepting sets.
-Set to 0 to disable this SCC-pruning and acceptance simpification pass.
+Set to 0 to disable this SCC-pruning and acceptance simplification pass.

 simul